kubedb/docs/docs/guides/mongodb/volume-expansion/overview.md

 2. `KubeDB` Provisioner  operator watches the `MongoDB` CR.

-3. When the operator finds a `MongoDB` CR, it creates required number of `StatefulSets` and related necessary stuff like secrets, services, etc.
+3. When the operator finds a `MongoDB` CR, it creates required number of `PetSets` and related necessary stuff like secrets, services, etc.

-4. Each StatefulSet creates a Persistent Volume according to the Volume Claim Template provided in the statefulset configuration.
+4. Each PetSet creates a Persistent Volume according to the Volume Claim Template provided in the petset configuration.
 This Persistent Volume will be expanded by the `KubeDB` Ops-manager operator.

 5. Then, in order to expand the volume of the various components (ie. ReplicaSet, Shard, ConfigServer, Mongos, etc.) of the `MongoDB` database the user creates a `MongoDBOpsRequest` CR with desired information.